 - This brings me to the question: what has changed in the current phase (4th phase)?
 What makes NATO's adaptation efforts different today? - The Wales Summit (2014) symbolizes the beginning of this 4th phase (shortly after the Ukraine crisis) of NATO history.
 But the Warsaw Summit (2016) is the one that really acknowledged the complexity of the new strategic environment and led to critical decisions for NATO adaptation.
 In my opinion, Warsaw was a historical summit. - Before elaborating on the Warsaw Summit outcomes, it is important to understand what triggered these decisions.
-And the starting point is to have a proper understanding of today's security environment. - This security environment is evolving at a rapid pace, but several defining trends can be identified: - The interrelation of crises: every event in a regional crisis can have an impact on another crisis in another region (example of Russian actions in northern Europe that can influence their actions in Syria and their relations with other countries). - The interrelation of threats: state and non-state actors present in different crises and following a different agenda, or interacting differently according to the crises. - The variety of threats, sometimes simultaneously present in one region (example of the Balkans, confronted to Russian influence, rise of radical Islam, massive migrations, organized crime). - The emergence of new operational domains (cyber, but also space, and information environment)
+And the starting point is to have a proper understanding of today's security environment. - This security environment is evolving at a rapid pace, but several defining trends can be identified: - ➤ The interrelation of crises: every event in a regional crisis can have an impact on another crisis in another region (example of Russian actions in northern Europe that can influence their actions in Syria and their relations with other countries). - ➤ The interrelation of threats: state and non-state actors present in different crises and following a different agenda, or interacting differently according to the crises. - ➤ The variety of threats, sometimes simultaneously present in one region (example of the Balkans, confronted to Russian influence, rise of radical Islam, massive migrations, organized crime). - > The emergence of new operational domains (cyber, but also space, and information environment)

-- The blurred transition from peace to crisis (the difference between peace and conflict is clear, but crisis is in a sort of grey zone). - Finally, the easier access to technology, which tends to increase the potential danger posed by any threat. - Consequently, we have transitioned from a "complicated" world to a "complex" world. - Complicated meant interacting with many factors, but that we could analyse them, and draw reasonable conclusions to drive our decisions. - Complex means that there are so many factors interacting with each other that it is impossible to comprehend all the possible outcomes, thereby making surprise more possible, decision-making based on imperfect information more commonplace, and failure an option - thus making resilience a necessity. - These strategic trends, coupled with transnational challenges such as organized crime, climate change or economic instability deepen even further the uncertainty and complexity of our security environment. - In this context, it is important to understand that strategic awareness is essential. - NATO's area of operations is centered on the Euro-Atlantic space, but we cannot dismiss the possibility that early signs of a developing crisis may appear outside of this space in Asia, or in Africa, or elsewhere. - To be able to react accordingly, the Alliance must ensure that it has the capacity to monitor situations across the globe, and the global nature of threats may lead us to consider scenarios that would engage a wider range of partners, out of the Euro-Atlantic area, explore innovative decision-making architectures to face future transnational challenges, and help define the required needs to empower all parties who could play a role in global security.
+- ➤ The blurred transition from peace to crisis (the difference between peace and conflict is clear, but crisis is in a sort of grey zone). - Finally, the easier access to technology, which tends to increase the potential danger posed by any threat (Russia, China, non-state actors). - Consequently, we have transitioned from a "complicated" world to a "complex" world. - Complicated meant interacting with many factors, but that we could analyse them, and draw reasonable conclusions to drive our decisions. - Complex means that there are so many factors interacting with each other that it is impossible to comprehend all the possible outcomes, thereby making surprise more possible, decision-making based on imperfect information more commonplace, and failure an option - thus making resilience a necessity. - These strategic trends, coupled with transnational challenges such as organized crime, climate change or economic instability deepen even further the uncertainty and complexity of our security environment. - These are the challenges we face.
+So what do we do to overcome them?
+In other words, how do we adapt NATO to our current environment? - First, let us now have a closer look at the Warsaw Summit's decisions that form the basis for NATO's adaptation efforts in our current environment.